elikaski/BF-it/README.md

 ## Why did you create it?
 There are several reasons why I chose to create this
 ```
-1. I always heard that brainfuck is turing complete, and therefore as strong as any other language
+1. I always heard that Brainfuck is Turing complete, and therefore as strong as any other language
 	I wanted to put that to the test, and find a concrete proof that it is true
 2. I find it beautiful how a seemingly bunch of nonsense characters can have a logical meaning / functionality
 	I wanted to take it to the extreme